On the Lower Bound of Minimizing Polyak-{\L}ojasiewicz Functions: Preliminaries

 Among all the algorithms, a special algorithm class is called zero-respecting algorithms.
 If $\mathsf A$ is a zero-respecting algorithm and $\sA[f] = \left\{\xx t\right\}_{t\in \N}$, then the following condition holds for all $f:\R^d\to\R$:

-That is to say, $\xx n-\xx 0$ lies in the linear subspace spanned by $\nabla f(\xx 0),\cdots,\nabla f(\xx{n-1})$.
+Note that if $\xx n-\xx 0$ lies in the linear subspace spanned by $\nabla f(\xx 0),\cdots,\nabla f(\xx{n-1})$, then $\mathsf A$ is a zero-respecting algotithm.
 We denote the collection of first-order zero-respecting algorithms with $\xx 0 = \mathbf 0$ by $\Als$.
 It is shown by \citet{nemirovskij1983problem} that a lower complexity bound on first-order zero-respecting algorithms are also a lower complexity bound on all the first-order algorithm when the function class satisfies the orthogonal invariance property.